Zequez/logseq-vault/pages/%2356 Possibilitators Brazil with Clinton Callahan (29 August 2022).md

 		- Clinton asks who would like to share their practice next.
 		- Marcelo shares his story:
 		  collapsed:: true
-			- He's practicing [[Changing Identity]] to not be on [[Low Drama]] with his son and his wife.
+			- He's practicing [[Identity]] to not be on [[Low Drama]] with his son and his wife.
 He learned that he can choose sometimes just to change; people feedback that people think he's crazy.
 			- Marcelo is researching how to [[Change The Energy of a Space]]
 			- Clinton asks what is the other energy he's trying to create.
 			- It's the energy of [[Creation]] the energy of [[Discovery]], of [[Extraordinary Moments]] in their conversation, not [[Ordinary Moments]].